loda-lang/loda-programs/programs/oeis/list2.md

 * [A225690](http://oeis.org/A225690) ([L20 program](A225690.asm)): Number of Dyck paths of semilength n avoiding the pattern U^3 D^3 U D.
 * [A225773](http://oeis.org/A225773) ([L21 program](A225773.asm)): The squares on a chessboard that are black, counting from top left corner and down.
 * [A225875](http://oeis.org/A225875) ([L07 program](A225875.asm)): We write the 1 + 4*k numbers once and twice the others.
+* [A225894](http://oeis.org/A225894) ([L22 program](A225894.asm)): Number of n X 2 binary arrays whose sum with another n X 2 binary array containing no more than a single 1 has rows and columns in lexicographically nondecreasing order.
 * [A225972](http://oeis.org/A225972) ([L17 program](A225972.asm)): The number of binary pattern classes in the (2,n)-rectangular grid with 3 '1's and (2n-3) '0's: two patterns are in same class if one of them can be obtained by a reflection or 180-degree rotation of the other.
 * [A226023](http://oeis.org/A226023) ([L24 program](A226023.asm)): A142705 (numerators of 1/4-1/(4n^2)) sorted to natural order.
 * [A226096](http://oeis.org/A226096) ([L09 program](A226096.asm)): Squares with doubled (4*n+2)^2.